 20. Beach Beauty:

 Beach beauty is a large 8 inches flower in rings of golden yellow, white and candy pink.
 The flower has a bright red eye with tints of orange around the edges.
 It is a hybrid flower which combines the soft and vivid colors of both its parents, ‘Stolen Kiss’ and ‘Acapulco Gold’.
 The bush is of medium size and grows up to 6 meters.

 21. Secret Heart:

-Secret heart is a lovely two-toned pink flower with a red centre.
-It is a large flower which grows well in alkaline soil.
+The secret heart is a lovely two-toned pink flower with a red center.
+It is a large flower that grows well in alkaline soil.
 This flower develops in pink and red shades in cooler weather and blooms in blue color in warmer weather conditions.
 It has a blue-toned body with a warm pink edge.
-It gets it blue color and red centre from its father, ‘Rocket’s Red Glare’ and gets its amazing foliage from its mother, ‘Crème de Cacao’
+It gets its blue color and red center from its father, ‘Rocket’s Red Glare’ and gets its amazing foliage from its mother, ‘Crème de Cacao’

 Champagne hibiscus blooms with a large 8 inches single flower that has hints of yellow and a tiny red centre.
 It is a hybrid between ‘Muffin Man’ and ‘Rainbow Christie’ and has smooth, even colored flowers.

 Aphrodite is valued for its large single, dark pink flowers with bright yellow centers.
 This flower blooms in mid to late summer in a sunny or partial shade.
 This deep fuchsia 6 to 8 inches wide flower sizzles against the dark green velvety foliage.
 The flower blooms every year in August in almost all types of soil.
 It is a hybrid flower between ‘Space Oddity’ and ‘Vin Extraordinaire.’
 The plant grows 2 to 3 feet tall.